marianoiglesiasmarchese/sensitive-data-protection/README.md

 In order to don't leave in logs sensitive data information, this could be a good approach avoiding human mistakes during toString() overrides.
 -----------------------------------
+## Known issues or pending tasks:
+* Sensitive fields annotations seems to be not detected
+* Custom sensitive object has a toString result with a different order
+* Check all the flow for the Custom sensitive object creation:
+  * inner class without @Sensitive annotation
+  * inner class with @Sensitive annotation
+* Try to replace the .xml by a .properties
+* Code comments enhancement and clean up
+* Sort classes and packages
+* See how to add this to maven/gradle repositories
+* See how to make this run within an app that uses it as dependency

 ## Current state:
 LogEvent with no alterations:
 -----------------------------------